 Status: Effective March 31, 2009 the ISO’s maximum unsecured credit limit was reduced from $250 million to $150 million.
 The ISO intends to further reduce the maximum unsecured credit limit to $50 million with the implementation of Payment Acceleration.

-Credit Requirements for Long-Term CRRs (F)
+Credit Requirements for Long-Term CRRs

 The ISO conducted a stakeholder process in summer 2007 and obtained the ISO Board of Governors’ approval for full-term credit coverage for LT-CRRs.
 The ISO filed this proposal with FERC.
 FERC instead approved only a one year credit requirement for LT-CRRs finding that “multiplying by ten (or by the remaining number of years in the long-term CRR’s term) the auction price of a one-year CRR does not accurately forecast the expected value of a long-term CRR for the duration of its term.”
 Based on this concern, FERC found it was “reasonable under the circumstances to choose lower barriers to entry over the risk of potentially burdensome over-collateralization.
 In the March 25, 2008 “CRR Credit Policy Enhancement Issue Paper”, the ISO discussed its intent to re-file the full-term credit coverage for LT-CRRs with a modified credit requirement calculation formula to include the “one year historical expected value” of the LT-CRR.
 Per stakeholder comments received on April 8, 2008, most stakeholders support enhancing the credit requirement for LT-CRRs, but believe that the proposal would benefit from additional stakeholder discussion.